sketchbuch/aonic/README.md

 Also the books/images cannot yet be downloaded.
 A system has been started (and the xml can be donloaded), but it is not persisted and no images are collected.

-This is my first "real" Flutter app so thgey maybe mayn things to improve or change and the code will be refactored a lot.
+This is my first "real" Flutter app so thgey maybe many things to improve or change and the code will be refactored a lot.

 Currently you need to be a developer to run the books.
 Once a working version of the book 1 is usable this will change.
 Currently I have been able to parse and display book 1-3 without any changes in code needed.